emscripten-core/emsdk/README.md

 ### My installation fails with "fatal error: ld terminated with signal 9 [Killed]"?

 This may happen if the system runs out of memory.
-If you are attempting to build one of the packages from source and are running in a virtual OS or have relatively little RAM and disk space available, then the build might fail.
+If you are attempting to build one of the packages from source and are running in a virtual OS or may have relatively little RAM and disk space available, then the build might fail.
 Try feeding your computer more memory.
 Another thing to try is to force emsdk install to build in a singlethreaded mode, which will require less RAM